Prandr/XDMA_Tutorial/README.md

 ![XDMA Stream Block](img/XDMA_Stream_xdma_0_Block.png)

-See [Creating an AXI4-Stream XDMA Block Diagram Design](#creating-an-axi4-stream-xdma-block-diagram-design) below for instructions to recreate the simple included demo, [`xdma_stream.tcl`](xdma_stream.tcl).
+See [Creating an AXI4-Stream XDMA Block Diagram Design](#creating-an-axi4-stream-xdma-block-diagram-design) below for instructions to recreate the simple included demo.
 It can also be [retargeted to other FPGAs and/or boards](#recreating-a-project-from-a-tcl-file).

 Each pair of input (H2C) floating-point values is multiplied to an output (C2H) floating-point value.
 To account for FIFOs built into the AXI4-Stream blocks, 16 floats (64-bytes) are sent and 8 are received.
 The data stream sinks into **S_AXIS_C2H_?** and flows from **M_AXIS_H2C_?** interface ports.